EPCCed/eidf-docs/docs/services/s3/getting-started.md

                            PRE scotland/
 ```

 !!!
-Warning "Trailing slashes are significant for uploads and downloads too"
+Warning "Trailing slashes and uploads and downloads"

     When uploading or downloading files, a trailing slash is significant.
 A reference to `s3://mybucket/a/b/c` is **not** the same as a reference to `s3://mybucket/a/b/c/`.